Articles in this section

 • Grommets will appear on both front and back sides of the banner.

-• It’s generally recommended to place grommets before applying the "Create two-sided banner" check/fix profile.
+• It’s generally recommended to place grommets before applying the Banner function.

 Lines